apollographql/apollo-kotlin/docs/source/essentials/migration.md

 - Kotlin-stdlib is added as a transitive dependency
 - Jvm target version is now 1.8
 - Gradle 6.x recommended.
 In 5.x, Gradle Metadata needs to be enabled by putting this into settings.gradle `enableFeaturePreview("GRADLE_METADATA")`

+### Okio and OkHttp migration

+During Kotlin Multiplatform integration, Okio and OkHttp are migrated to their latest major versions to make use of their Kotlin support.
+Okio is upgraded to 2.4.3 and OkHttp is upgraded to 4.4.0.

+**Note:** If you explicitly depend on these libraries, it would be recommended to do major version upgrade of this libraries first before upgrading Apollo.

+Both of them are binary compatible for Java users.
+There are some source incompatible changes for Kotlin users.
+Please use `Code Cleanup` feature of IntelliJ / Android Studio to automatically handle the migration.
+More info can be found here: https://square.github.io/okhttp/upgrading_to_okhttp_4/

+> Update Okio and Okhttp ([#2054](https://github.com/apollographql/apollo-android/pull/2054))

 ### New Normalized Cache Modules